constantcontact/jenkins_pipeline_builder/README.md

 A number of the DSL options rely on Jenkins plugins, including:

 * ansicolor - "AnsiColor"
 * (view) type: 'categorizedView' - "categorized-view"
 * hipchat - "HipChat Plugin"
 * inject_env_vars - "Environment Injector Plugin"
 * priority - "Priority Sorter plugin"
 * downstream - "Parameterized Trigger plugin"
 * rvm - "Rvm"
 * throttle - "Throttle Concurrent Builds Plug-in"
 * timestamp - "Timestamper"
 * groovy_postbuild - "Groovy Postbuild"

 Just about every plugin above can be installed through Jenkins (Manage Jenkins > Manage Plugins > Available)

-Exceptions:
+For a list of all currently supported plugins run `generate list` or `generate list type` to see all of a specific type

 CONTRIBUTING:
 ----------------